borisdev/resume/resume.md

 ## Job experience

-### Data Science Engineer consultant at SimpleLegal, 2022-2023
+### AI Engineer consultant at SimpleLegal, 2022-2023

 SimpleLegal is a legal billing analytics company.